 What is UUID?

 A UUID, or Universally Unique Identifier, is a 128-bit value that is used to identify objects or entities in a distributed computing environment.
 A UUID is designed to be unique and highly unlikely to be duplicated or collide with another UUID.
-UUIDs can be generated using different algorithms and are represented as a 32-character hexadecimal string.
+UUID can be generated using different algorithms and are represented as a 32-character hexadecimal string.

-Why do we need UUIDs?
+Why do we need UUID?

 In a distributed computing environment, there may be multiple machines that need to access the same object or entity.
 Without a unique identifier, it would be difficult to ensure that each machine is accessing the correct object or entity.
-UUIDs provide a way to uniquely identify objects and entities across multiple machines.
+UUID provide a way to uniquely identify objects and entities across multiple machines.

-How are UUIDs generated?
+How are UUID generated?

-Version 1 UUIDs use a combination of the current time and the MAC address of the computer generating the UUID.
+Version 1 UUID use a combination of the current time and the MAC address of the computer generating the UUID.
 This makes them unique within the context of a particular computer and at a particular time.

 Probability of UUID duplication